Hello! I’m a backend developer on the Wadiz Funding Development Team.

 1) Redis Basics

 Redis runs as a single-threaded application.
-Therefore, If you set up a single Redis node, you won’t encounter concurrency issues.
-Setting a specific value on a resource can block access from other threads.
+Therefore, there are no concurrency issues when setting up a single Redis node.
+By setting a specific value on a resource, you can block access from other threads.
 This is referred to as a "lock."
-In other words, Redis does not actually provide a built-in locking mechanism; rather, users (developers) create locks by leveraging Redis's features.
+In other words, Redis does not actually provide a lock function; rather, you should think of it as the user (developer) creating a lock by leveraging Redis's features.

-setnx(key, value) // set if not existIf there is no value corresponding to the current key, configure the system to add a value using the method described above.
-To delete a value based on specific conditions (Note) or have it automatically expire after a certain period, configure the system as shown below.
+setnx(key, value) // set if not existIf there is no value corresponding to the current key, configure the system to add a value as shown above.
+To delete a value based on specific conditions (Note) or have it expire automatically after a certain period, configure the system as shown below.

 if(...) {